SunTouch Mats Specifications and Installation Procedure ## SECTION 1 - OVERVIEW, SPECIFICATIONS & ELECTRICAL PREPARATION ```html

 - Never overlap heating mats

-- Never install mats under cabinets or built-ins
+- Never install mats beneath cabinets, vanities, or built-in fixtures

-- Always fully embed heating wire in mortar
+- Always fully embed heating wire in approved mortar materials

 - Always record resistance readings before, during, and after installation